 When the doctor gave my condition a name, a stadium-sized cheer erupted from deep within the recesses of my soul.
 The innumerable struggles I’d experienced my entire life flooded back to me freshly illuminated by the revelation.
 I imagined I heard a faint, collective groan of remorse issuing from every schoolyard bully, ex-boyfriend, and Catholic school nun who’d ever harassed, harangued, or stigmatized me for my inability to meet their approval.

 I’d just learned that I possessed a neurodevelopmental abnormality that afflicts 4% of adults in America.
-My undiagnosed Inattentive Type Attention Deficit Hyperactive Disorder was likely the underlying factor behind a lot of heartache and suffering I’d encountered pretty much as far back as I can remember, in too many manifestations to recount.
+My undiagnosed Inattentive Type ADHD was likely the underlying factor behind a lot of heartache I’d experienced pretty much as long as I can remember, in too many manifestations to recount.

 Nearly every character who played a major role in my life story had misinterpreted the symptoms as flaws I’d cultivated myself and that I alone should take charge of fixing.
 I deemed myself unfit to inhabit a world I was doomed to stumble through while everyone around me seemed to glide by effortlessly.
-Immediately following my diagnosis, I can see now how obviously the signposts along my life’s path glared: Warning!
-ADHD!
+Immediately following my diagnosis, I can see now how obviously the signposts along my life’s path glared.
 But I grew up at a time when no one knew how to read those signs.
-It was the 80s.
+It was the 90s.
+Girls didn’t have ADHD.
 She’s a daydreamer, they’d say with a shrug and a sigh.
 Case closed.

 I was a colicky baby miserable at finding herself flung into life as a human being on planet earth.
 I made that misery apparent via incessant crying, sleep habits bordering on nonexistent, and a stubborn refusal to allow anyone other than my mother to even glance in my direction.